MeAmarP/docker_cognitive_ai/notes.md

 *Note: It is best practice to use a specific tag when inheriting a parent image so that changes to the parent dependency are controlled*

+2. **docker build -t my-python-app .**
+   - Build the Docker image.
+Pass in the -t parameter to name your image.

+3. **docker run -p 5001:5000 -d my-python-app**
+   - -p flag maps a port running inside the container to your host

+4. **docker logs container-name/container-id**
+   - Check the log output of the container.
+   - prints out what is sent to standard out by your application

+5. **docker tag my-python-app [dockerhub username]/my-python-app**
+   - Tag the image with your username.

+6. **docker push [dockerhub username]/my-python-app**
+   - use this command to push your image to the Docker Hub registry

+*Notes:
+Docker images contain all the dependencies that they need to run an application within the image.
+This is useful because you no longer need to worry about environment drift (version differences) when you rely on dependencies that are installed on every environment you deploy to.*

+Notes:
+The Dockerfile is used to create reproducible builds for your application.
+A common workflow is to have your CI/CD automation run docker image build as part of its build process.
+After images are built, they will be sent to a central registry where they can be accessed by all environments (such as a test environment) that need to run instances of that application.

+   -
 ### **Reference**
 ---
 [Dockerfile info](https://docs.docker.com/engine/reference/builder/)